Marmaduke Darrell

 Darrell's estates were at Fulmer in Buckinghamshire.

-He was a Clerk of the Avery to Elizabeth I. Darrell kept an account of the expenses of keeping Mary, Queen of Scots and her household at Tutbury Castle in 1585–6, totalling £3440-11s-8d.
+He was a Clerk of the Avery to Elizabeth I. In April 1588, Darrell and Robert Vernon were described as clerk comptrollers to the household.

+Darrell kept an account of the expenses of keeping Mary, Queen of Scots and her household at Tutbury Castle in 1585–6, totalling £3440-11s-8d.
 With Brian Cave, he set out a "diet" or budget for Mary, outlining the food required for her household and its cost.
 She needed an allowance of 12 pounds of sugar monthly for posset and caudle drinks taken in her chamber.

 He attended Mary's execution at Fotheringhay Castle and wrote to a cousin, William Darrell at Littlecote, describing the event, "she her selfe endured it (as wee must all truely saye that were eye witnesses) with great courage, and shewe of magnanimitye".

 His family kept an embroidered glove believed to have been Mary's gift to him.
 The leather glove embroidered with coloured silks and silver thread, lined with crimson satin, is preserved at Saffron Walden Museum.